mdamanalam/Job_Recommendation_linkedin/README.md

-# Job_Recommendation_linkedin
+# linkedin_Job_Recommendation
 ## **Goal Of Project:-**
-This is a Recommendation project, Where we have scrapped the LinkedIn page to get data about the various features.
+This is a Recommendation project, Where we have **scrapped the LinkedIn page** to get data about the various features.
 The data file contains 9 variables.
 The goal here is to recommend various job type according to region or state and vice versa.

 ### **PROJECT DESCRIPTION:**